adrianmeraz/dj-core/README.md

 When deploying to remote environments, the environment variables must be set in Git secrets, as well as the lambda deployment.

+### Verify Github Action Secret

+`DATABASE_URL` should be set to `postgres://postgres:postgres@localhost:5432/postgres`

+This should match values in the github actions yml

 ### Install Poetry

 Install poetry with instructions [HERE](https://python-poetry.org/docs/#installation)